Listen to the intro:

 He goes to the most useful online broker and finds the following quote:

-Jesse’s first thought is probably that it’s between Zurich and Royal London, and that Irish Life are robbing feckers, bleeding their customers dry of that extra €17 a month.
+Jesse’s first thought is probably that it’s between Zurich and Royal London and that Irish Life is robbing feckers, bleeding their customers dry of that extra €17 a month.

 So does Jake take the path of least resistance and become a Zurich Lifer?